Concerts on Bonnie Branch

 • Children over about the age of 10 are welcome if they come to listen to the music.
 These are adult events because alcohol is served and some of the content may be inappropriate for younsters.
 Bringing your child who loves music is great!
 But providing a game to keep them quiet will be frowned upon.

-• Concerts on Bonnie Branch is a GLBT-friendly house.
-I welcome you and your partner and your friends.
+• Concerts on Bonnie Branch is a LGBTQ-friendly house.
+I welcome you and your spouse or partner and your friends.

 If you'd like to know more about house concerts in general, one website you can visit is Concerts In Your Home.
 The site is run by Fran Snyder, a musician and concert host himself.